IABTechLab/uid2docs/docs/sdks/sdk-ref-python.md

    If the user has opted out, this method returns `None`, indicating that the user's identity should be removed from the session.
 To confirm optout, you can use the `token_refresh_response.is_optout()` function.

 ## Usage for Advertisers/Data Providers
+### Map DII to raw UID2s
+To mapp email addresses, phone numbers, or their respective hashes to their raw UID2s and salt bucket IDs.
 1. Create an instance of `IdentityMapClient` as an instance variable.
    ```py
    client = IdentityMapClient(base_url, api_key, client_secret)